jasonlamkk/docker-jenkins-pipeline/README.md

 ##Prerequisite

 * Download and Install Docker Community Edition ( [Mac (https://download.docker.com/mac/stable/Docker.dmg)]  / [Win (https://download.docker.com/win/stable/Docker%20for%20Windows%20Installer.exe)] )
+We expect you can use docker without `sudo`.
+If you are using linux and haven't add yourself into the docker group, do so and restart your terminal.
 * clone GitHub - NodeJS API service ( coming soon )
 * clone GitHub - Tutorial scripts
+`git clone git@bitbucket.org:jlam-palo-it/jenkins-pipeline-dockers.git && cd jenkins-pipeline-dockers`

 ##Housekeeping

-We expect you can use docker without `sudo`.
-If you are using linux and haven't add yourself into the docker group, do so and restart your terminal.

-On one hand, we usually don’t need to keep CI containers running on your desktop.
-However, persist your CI pipeline configuration will help you a lot of time.
+The jenkins docker shall presist all setting to host disk and can be shutdown and removed to save disk spaces.
 Therefore, we begin with creating folders which will be shared between host computer ( your PC / MAC ) and the virtual machines.

 `
 sh housekeeping/createFoldersMac.sh